 "I'll never forget the looks on the faces of those who have lost hope, whether it be young gays, or seniors, or blacks looking for that almost-impossible-to-find job. . .
 No, it's not my election that I want, it's yours.
 It will mean that a green light is lit that says to all who feel lost and disenfranchised that you can now go forward.
 It means hope."

 Weeks later, San Francisco voters upgraded their democracy by approving district-wide voting.
-Instead of winning over the entire city, Milk only needed to win his district.
-And since The Castro had become a gay Mecca, in November 1977, after three losses and a tireless campaign of struggle and joy, he won.
+Instead of winning the entire city, Milk only needed to win his district.
+And since The Castro had become a gay Mecca, in November 1977, after another campaign of struggle and joy, he won.

 You may know the rest.
-How he spearheaded the campaign against an anti-gay measure in California, sending it to defeat.
-How that defeat (and perhaps a diet of "junk food") unhinged a fellow supervisor who had campaigned to save San Francisco from "radicals and social deviates."
+How he campaigned against an anti-gay measure in California, sending it to defeat.
+How that defeat (and perhaps a diet of "junk food") unhinged a fellow supervisor who had sworn to save San Francisco from "social deviates."
 How Dan White entered City Hall, gunned down the mayor, then headed for the office of Harvey Milk. . .

 Death threats had become common.
 "I can't take it seriously," he said of one.
 "It was written with a Crayola crayon."
 But he often spoke of an early death.
 "If a bullet should enter my brain, let that bullet destroy every closet door."